 RECOMMENDATIONS AND THE FUTURE

 It’s really amazing how many free resources we have at our fingertips thanks to technology and the internet.
 Add on free content from bloggers who’ve got financial industry experience and managing your own money has never been easier.
 The business model of leveraging the internet to gather assets under management makes a lot of sense due to scalability.
-The key for Personal Capital is hiring enough financially savvy financial advisors to make a solid enough impression on the average mass affluent customer.
+The key for Personal Capital is hiring enough financially savvy financial advisors and continuously innovating their technology platform.

 I’ve found that one of the biggest fears people have about managing their money is not understanding what they are doing.
 When I don’t fully understand a financial proposition, I do not invest.
 If Personal Capital can make investing as easy to understand as possible given their target is the mass affluent (those with $100,000+ in investable assets), then Personal Capital has a great chance of winning more assets down the road.
 They just need to continue executing and building brand awareness.